 Michael King began his career with several books about Māori, including biographies of Te Puea Hērangi (Te Puea, 1977) and Whina Cooper (Whina, 1983).
 In the mid-1980s, mindful of a call to let Māori speak for themselves, he turned to other subject matter with Being Pakeha (1985), biographies of Frank Sargeson (1995) and Janet Frame (Wrestling with the angel, 2000) and his popular Penguin History of New Zealand (2003).

 An updated edition of Ranginui Walker’s 1990 history of Māori, Ka whawhai tonu matou, appeared from the same publisher in 2004.
-Walker has also produced biographies of carver Paki Harrison (Tohunga whakairo, 2008) and the politician Āpirana Ngata, (He tipua, 2002).
+Walker also produced biographies of carver Paki Harrison (Tohunga whakairo, 2008) and the politician Apirana Ngata (He tipua, 2002).

-The film-maker Barry Barclay was a particularly gifted non-fiction writer also.
+The film-maker Barry Barclay was also a particularly gifted non-fiction writer.
 Our own image (1990) offers an engaging and practical philosophy for makers of indigenous television and cinema, while Mana tuturu (2005) moves from that base to consider wider issues of intellectual property rights.

 A natural inclination

 A large proportion of New Zealand non-fiction deals with natural history.
 One of New Zealand’s most respected writers in this field is Philip Simpson, whose books focus on the significance – both cultural and environmental – of particular native trees.
 In 2013 he had written books about tī kōuka (cabbage trees), pōhutukawa, rātā and tōtara.